Emergency Withdrawals

 How to monitor:

-If vault utilization is very high (>95%), the vault's ADL Manager may trigger Auto-Deleveraging to free up liquidity.
+If vault utilization is very high (>95%), the vault's ADA Manager may trigger Auto-Deallocating to free up liquidity.

-Auto-Deleveraging allows the vault's designated ADL Manager (typically the vault creator) to force-close healthy manager positions during high utilization periods.
+Auto-Deallocating allows the vault's designated ADA Manager (typically the vault creator) to force-close healthy manager positions during high utilization periods.

 Key Points:

-• LPs don't trigger ADL - Only the ADL Manager can
+• LPs don't trigger ADA - Only the ADA Manager can

 • Protects LPs - Frees liquidity for withdrawals